TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 3/John 3.31.md

 ---

-He that cometh from above is above all: he that is of the earth is of the earth, and of the earth he speaketh: he that cometh from heaven is above all.
+He who comes from above is above all.
+He who is from the Earth belongs to the Earth, and speaks of the Earth.
+He who comes from heaven is above all.